Crimes and Tickets

 The Commissioner can reject the complaint, for example, if the complainant refuses to cooperate without a valid reason.

-If the Commissioner refuses to investigate, the complainant can ask to have the decision reviewed by the Tribunal, after submitting new facts.
+If the Commissioner refuses to investigate, the complainant can ask them to review this decision, after submitting new facts.
 The complainant has 15 days after receiving the decision to ask for a revision.

 What is conciliation?